dgil/generator-firefox-extension/README.md

 npm install -g generator-firefox-extension
 ```

-Make a new directory for the extension, and `cd` into it:
+Make a new directory for the extension and `cd` into it:

 ```
 mkdir my-new-firefox-extension && cd $_